PaystackOSS/plugin-paid-membership-pro/readme.txt

 1. The slick Paystack settings panel.

 == Changelog ==
+= 1.7.2 - 2024-02-15 =
+* ENHANCEMENT: Added support for Paid Memberships Pro 3.0+ subscriptions.
+* BUG FIX: Fixed an issue where discount codes were not reflecting on Paid Memberships Pro side.

 = 1.7.1 - 2023-09-13 =
 * SECURITY: Improved security to the webhook handler, this now checks for the presence of the Paystack signature header before processing the request.
 * ENHANCEMENT: Only allow card checkout for recurring subscriptions as other payment options don't allow subscriptions.